issue 03: body of water

 Plates Issue 03: Body of Water investigates personal and collective bodies of water, how these bodies of water carry us, how we carry them within us, and how they may connect or else divide.

-Plates Issue 03 is available in the Plates shop and via our stockists.
+Plates Issue 03 is available via our stockists.
 Though we also offer online editions of each contribution (available below), purchase the print edition for the full Plates experience.
-All sales income goes directly towards printing costs and contributor fees.
+All sales go directly towards printing costs and contributor fees.

 - Letter from the Editor

 - In Search of Ureia by Ashleigh Taupaki

 - The Rivers in the Places We Have Lived Together by Mána Taylor Hjörleifsdóttir

 - An Immemorial by Jonathan Kay and Connah Podmore

 - The Forbidden Fruit by Gabriel Chalfin-Piney

 - Lands of My Waters by Jasmin Singh